sger/flux/docs/proposals/0115_actor_concurrency_roadmap.md

 - **message passing only**
 - **isolated actor-local heaps/runtime state**

-Shared-memory concurrency is explicitly out of scope for this proposal.
+Shared-memory concurrency is explicitly out of scope for the first actor milestone.
+Shared RC is a later extension to this roadmap, not a property of all values from the start.

 ### 2. Actor boundary semantics

 Cross-actor transfer is defined by sendability rules:

 - primitives are sendable
-- immutable structural values are sendable via deep-copy encoding
+- immutable structural values are sendable through boundary conversion
 - `ActorId` values are sendable
-- closures are not sendable
+- closures are not sendable as ordinary messages
 - continuations are not sendable
 - handler descriptors / perform descriptors are not sendable
 - any future runtime-private value remains actor-local unless explicitly specified otherwise

+Spawn policy:

+- `spawn` may accept closures capturing only statically sendable/promotable values
+- non-sendable captures must be rejected

+Dead actor policy:

+- sending to a dead actor is a runtime error

 This is the crucial boundary that turns Aether from "good single-threaded memory model" into "safe foundation for actor concurrency."